 How Long Does it Take to Sponsor a Spouse in Canada?

-It usually takes approximately one year to complete the process.
+The spousal sponsorship Canada process takes approximately one year to complete.
 However, the application process varies depending on a few factors, including the workload of the visa office where you apply, and how complete your application is when you submit it.
 Any mistakes or missing information can cause delays, so it is always best to check the processing times on the Government of Canada’s website to get a more complete picture.

 Can My Spouse Come to Canada While Waiting For a Spouse Visa?

 Yes.
 However, they must enter the country legally and maintain legal status as a visitor, student, or worker in Canada.
 They must also wait for their work permit application to be approved before starting work.

 The work permit they require is called an open work permit, which usually takes approximately four or five months to process.